Post Graduate Programme in Creative Practice

 Our programme is non-accredited and therefore does not lead to a qualification.
-Through the programme Artpocket tutors will support members of the Programme to extend and solidify their creative practise and generate a strong body of work .
-On completion of the programme members will receive an Artpocket certificate.
+Through the programme Artpocket tutors will support members of the programme to extend and consolidate their creative practice and generate a strong body of work .
+On completion of the programme members will receive an Artpocket certificate of achievement.

 Past participants on the course have made successful applications to study on MA programmes and art pocket will support this process, we will help write personal statements , identify appropriate courses, provide portfolio advise and guidance and will provide a reference.

 For those not wanting to study at HE but would like to continue developing their practice through the support of tutors and peers we have an extended programme The artpocket collective.
 Please contact us for further details.